 b Not to be exceeded at any monitor.

 c Not to be exceeded more than three times in three consecutive years at any monitor.

-d The 4th Highest daily concentration each year (averaged over 3 consecutive years) is not to exceed the standard.
+d The 4th Highest daily maximum 8 hour concentration each year (averaged over 3 consecutive years) is not to exceed the standard.

 Criteria Air Pollutants

 There are six "criteria" pollutants classified by the U.S. EPA.
 A region or jurisdiction is determined to be a "non-attainment area" if one or more of the criteria pollutants exceeds the NAAQS.